 I am technically trained through Palomar College and California State University San Marcos.
 My business, education, and technical experiences enable me to blend photojournalism and artistic visual/written works.

-I am a life-long learner/student.
-I earned an Associate in Arts degree in Information Systems (1994) and a Computer Network Administration-Microsoft Emphasis (2018) at Palomar College.
-I am presently enrolled in Photography & Digital Imaging, concurrently.
-I am a Student Database Administrator and Student Information Systems Analyst retiree from a California school district.
+I am a life-long learner.
+I earned an Associate in Arts degree in Information Systems, Computer Network Administration-Microsoft Emphasis, Photography (May 2022), and Digital Imaging (May 2022), at Palomar College, San Marcos, CA. I am a Student Database Administrator and Student Information Systems Analyst retiree from a California school district.